durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 the collections are quite different.
 Instead of defining a sorting method for each kind of collection that would have a unique block for ``#partition`` I created unique procs for each kind of collection and used those procs for ``#partition``'s block.
-In this way I wrote one method that sorts different kinds of collections and sends the sorted collection's items to a custom block.
+In this way I wrote one method that sorts different kinds of collections and yields the sorted collection's items to a custom block.

 ```ruby